skoolkid/skoolkit/sphinx/source/commands.rst

   INPUT may be a SCR file, a skool file, or a SNA, SZX or Z80 snapshot.

   Options:
+    -b, --bfix            Parse a skool file in @bfix mode.
     -e MACRO, --expand MACRO
                           Expand a #FONT, #SCR, #UDG or #UDGARRAY macro.
 The '#' prefix may be omitted.